mathiasj64/Android_Location/README.md

 abstract void	onStatusChanged(String provider, int status, Bundle extras)
 ```

-In this example app we use the onLocationChanged and the OnProviderDisabled.
+In this example app we use the **onLocationChanged** and the **OnProviderDisabled**.

 ### OnLocationChanged

-As mentioned above whenever location update is sent from the LocationManager the LocationListeners onLocationChanged method is called and a Location is passed.
+As mentioned above whenever location update is sent from the **LocationManager** the **LocationListeners onLocationChanged** method is called and a Location is passed.
 Now we can use the location for whatever we want.
 In this example we printed the latitude and longitude on two different TextViews.
 The textView is then updated every time a new location update is made.
-In this example we used two different LocationListeners.
+In this example we used two different **LocationListeners**.
 One which sends a location update 10 times each second, and gets replaced every time the location updates.
 This is used to see the location change all the time when the device is moved.
-The other LocationListener sends a location update only every 10 seconds, and appends the location to the older locations to see a log of previous locations on the screen.
+The other **LocationListener** sends a location update only every 10 seconds, and appends the location to the older locations to see a log of previous locations on the screen.

 ### OnProviderDisabled

-The other method used in this app is OnProviderDisabled.
+The other method used in this app is **OnProviderDisabled**.
 This method is as the name tells run whenever the provider, in this case the gps is disabled.
 In this example we used the method to open a new activity in the settings application where the user can turn on the location service.
 This activity is opened by using the startActivity method.

 ```java
 Intent intent = new Intent(Settings.ACTION_LOCATION_SOURCE_SETTINGS);